20 Most Common Tourist Scams in Mexico

 2. Pemex/The gas station scam

-You will be surprised at the number of times you can get scammed over here.
-Though a heads up is that these tend to happen more at touristy areas (Playa del Carmen, Tulum, etc), especially near airports (Los Cabos) where tourists are usually under time pressure.
+You will be surprised at the number of times you can get scammed over here, though these tend to happen more at touristy areas (Playa del Carmen, Tulum, etc), especially near airports (Los Cabos) where tourists are usually under time pressure.

 Firstly, make sure that the pump is zeroed, i.e. starts at zero, or you will be getting less than desired.
 Next, watch out if they start pumping from the other side of the pump as you will not be able to tell if it truly started at zero and if it is really providing you the desired amount of petrol.
 Also, watch out if an attendant brings a container while filling your car with gas, as the container will be where they let out some gas to.